We piece it all together for you...

 What is a Lasting Power of Attorney?

 An LPA is a legal document that you (the Donor) (or someone on your behalf) complete using a specific form.
 It allows you to choose someone now (the Attorney) that you trust to make decisions on your behalf about things such as your property and financial affairs and health welfare at a time in the future when you no longer wish to make those decisions or you may lack the mental capacity to make those decisions.

 Sometimes people wish to plan ahead and set out in advance what they would like to happen should they become unable to make decisions for themselves in the future.

 Sometimes people have not planned ahead and it is the duty of their children or relatives to recover a difficult situation.
 If the Donor can still make decisions but it is getting more difficult there is no time to waste.
 A Donor HAS TO HAVE MENTAL CAPACITY to grant a Lasting Powers of Attorney; ie. understand what they are doing and what they are signing.

 There are two types of LPA

 - A property and financial affairs LPA is for decisions about finances, such as selling the Donor's house or managing their bank account; and

-- A health and welfare LPA is for decisions about both health and personal welfare, such as where to live, day-to-day care or having medical treatment.
+- A health and welfare LPA is for decisions about both health and personal welfare, such as making medical decisions, dealing with social services, local authorities, care homes when issues arise and ultimately it enables the attorneys to make life sustaining decisions.

 An Attorney must act in the Donor's best interests.